There is no such thing as a “Good Demon.”

 For those of you left thinking this, you’re right.
 I agree.
 It is just a TV show.
 Kids are smart enough not to blindly emulate what they see on TV.
 But in that case, why don’t we bring back gun use in cartoons and the good old hilariously violent slapstick Loony Tunes comedy?

-Seriously, the world is better off with cartoon bad guys carrying and firing real-looking guns than with a cartoon good guy carrying a cutesy-looking demon.
+The world is better off with cartoon bad guys carrying and firing real-looking guns than with a good cartoon guy having a cutesy-looking demon.